 Cons of WebP images

 If WebP offers so many benefits, why isn’t it being used by more people?
-The primary drawback is that WebP images are not currently supported by all browsers, though more and more browsers have been adding support.

 How to use WebP images on your WordPress site